kerensr053/sql_proj_demo/README.md

 <br>

 <strong>21.
+Department Salary Subquery</strong>
-Departments where the average salary is greater than the overall average salary across all departments.</strong>
+Departments where the average salary is greater than the overall average salary across all departments.
 <details>
   <summary>Click to expand answer!</summary>